ni/measurement-plugin-labview/CONTRIBUTING.md

-# Contributing to MeasurementLink™ Support for LabVIEW
+# Contributing to Measurement Plug-In SDK for LabVIEW

-Contributions to MeasurementLink Support for LabVIEW are welcome from all!
+Contributions to Measurement Plug-In SDK for LabVIEW are welcome from all!

-MeasurementLink Support for LabVIEW is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-labview/).
+Measurement Plug-In SDK for LabVIEW is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-labview/).

-MeasurementLink Support for LabVIEW follows a pull-request model for development.
+Measurement Plug-In SDK for LabVIEW follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes, and then submit a pull request.